Getting Your Course Online

 Distance Education courses offer students an educational opportunity equivalent to traditional face-to-face classes.
 Brookdale Community College is committed to supporting distance education courses and programs.
 Distance education courses are defined as online, hybrid, and ITV.
 A hybrid course combines face-to-face instruction and up to 50% online instruction.

 The following are steps to develop an online version of an existing course, a new online course or hybrid course and/or to teach an online or hybrid course.
-A downloadable version of this form, in addition to other support documents can be accessed by clicking here.

 - Approval must be obtained to develop an online course in accordance with Article 25.3 of the Faculty Association Agreement.
 The Online Course Proposal Form is available on the Distance Education Web Page on the Brookdale Web Site and on the Academic Affairs Web Site.

 - The College will identify courses and programs to be converted for online delivery.
 Individual faculty members and academic departments may also propose courses for conversion.